Flipper-XFW/Xtreme-Firmware/ReadMe.md

 [Updated]

 - All graphics
+- Applications now use the new Locale setting
 - Compiler now handles all non-compiled faps during build
 - Compiler now accepts WIP SDK
 - Compiler just stfu about non-fatal problems